Kubernetes PetSets

 Pods are targeted by accessing a service that represents a group of Pods.
 A service can be viewed with a similar analogy to a load balancer, sitting in front of Pods accepting front-end service-destined traffic.
 Services act as the main hooking point for service / Pod interactions.
 They offer high-level abstraction to Pods and the containers within.

-All traffic gets redirected to the service IP endpoint, which performs the redirection to the correct backend.
+All traffic gets redirected to the service IP endpoint, which redirects it to the correct backend.
 Traffic hits the service IP address ( Portal Net ), and a Netfilter IPtable rules forward to a local host high port number.

-The -proxy service creates the high port number forming the basis for load balancing.
+The proxy service creates a high port number, which forms the basis for load balancing.
 The load balancing object then listens to that port.
 The Kub proxy acts as a full proxy, maintaining two different TCP connections.

 One separates the connection from the container to the proxy and another from the proxy to the load-balanced destination.
 The following is an example of a service definition file.
 The service listens on port 80 and sends traffic to the backend container port on 8080.
 Notice how the object kind is set to “service” and not “Pods” like in the previous definition file.